 To finish, tie both ends of yarn C together on the interior of the cactus, then cut any excess length.

-Finally, stuff the cactus until full, then continue to round 1 of the dirt below.
+Finally, stuff the cactus until it is full, then continue to round 1 of the dirt below.

 Crochet Cactus Dirt:

 With yarn F (brown), leave a long tail for sewing and chain 24.
-Slip stitch into the first chain to form a circle and chain 1.
+Slip stitch into the first chain to form a circle, then chain 1.

 Rnd 1: [1sc into each of next 3 sts, 2sc into next st] 6 times, join, ch 1 (30).